December Self Care: 20 Ideas to Calm the Hustle and Bustle

 Friendly reminder: you don’t need to say yes to everything.

-This rings true on any day of the year, but it’s especially important to remember during the holidays.
 You’re likely already stretched very thin as it is, so be mindful and conservative of how you spend your time.
 Trying to do too much usually backfires, and you want to protect your energy.
+Don’t skimp on taking care of yourself this winter!

 17. Go for a bundled up nature walk

 Depending on where you live, the cold weather can feel so brutal!
 If you can help it, I wouldn’t let this stop you from the therapeutic benefits of nature.
-Taking a nice slow mindful walk in nature can really ground you and calm you down.
-Just bundle up to make the experience a pleasant one!

 18. Schedule a therapy appointment